Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_callout.md

 Optional:

 - `custom` (Map of String) The custom query params to be added in the callout HTTP request.
 Values can contain Lua expressions in the form `$(some_lua_expression)`.
 The syntax is based on `request-transformer-advanced` templates.
 - `forward` (Boolean) If `true`, forwards the incoming request's query params to the callout request.
+Default: false